ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 ---
 layout: archive
 permalink: /european_moving_to_us/
-title: A European moving ot the US
+title: A European moving to the US
 ---
-I hold no responsibility for the consequences of anybody following the following advice.
-Some people told me it was useful.
+I hold no responsibility for the consequences of anybody following this advice.
+Some people simply told me it was useful, which is why I share it here.

 *Table of contents*
 [1.
 Before departure](#1-before-departure)
 [1.1.
 Bank accounts and finances](#11-bank-accounts-and-finances)